AdobeDocs/platform-learn.en/help/tutorial-web-sdk/install-web-sdk.md

 Leave most of the default settings and update them later, as needed.
 The only thing that you must do now is link the extension to your datastream:

 1. Under **[!UICONTROL Datastreams]**, select the **[!UICONTROL Choose from list]** input method
+1. Select the sandbox in which you created the schema, identity namespace and datastream
 1. Select the datastream that you created earlier, `Luma Web SDK`
 1. Select **[!UICONTROL Save]**